Although Brexit might not have been at the forefront of our minds, we have officially left the EU as of 1 January 2021.

-When going on holiday to the EU after the deadline, the UK government recommends you have six months left on your passport, on the date of arrival in an EU country.
+If you’re travelling to Europe, the UK government recommends you have at least six months left on your passport, from the date of arrival in an EU country.

-Will there be restrictions on where I can travel to after Brexit?
+Are there restrictions on where I can travel to?

 How will Brexit affect my holiday if my trip is already booked?

-If you’re concerned that your booked holiday won’t go ahead because of Brexit related issues, you should contact your travel agent, tour operator or airline first, for guidance and support.
+If you’re worried that your booked holiday won’t go ahead because of Brexit related issues, you should contact your travel agent, tour operator or airline first, for guidance and support.

-If your flight, train journey or ferry crossing is delayed or cancelled as a result of Brexit, you won’t be covered by Avanti.
-You will need to contact your travel agent, tour operator or airline as it will be their responsibility to help resolve this issue.
+If your flight, train journey or ferry crossing is delayed or cancelled as a result of Brexit, you will need to contact your travel agent, tour operator or airline.
+Your Avanti travel insurance policy is unable to cover you for these situations.

-If you decide to change your travel plans as a result of Brexit, we will transfer the period of cover, duration and/or destination to a new departure date.
-Please note that additional costs may be charged and the new departure date must be within 6 months of your original departure date.
+If you decide to change your travel plans as a result of Brexit, we will be happy to change your policy to reflect a new departure date, destination or holiday duration.
+Please note that additional costs may be charged and your new departure date must be within 18 months of the date you bought your policy.